graphile/migrate/README.md

   database which will be dropped frequently, so don't store anything to it that you care about. **This database should not already exist.**
-- `rootConnectionString` (or `ROOT_DATABASE_URL` envvar) — this is used to connect to the database server with superuser privileges to drop and re-create the relevant databases (via the `reset` command directly, or via the `commit` command for the shadow database).
+- `rootConnectionString` (or `ROOT_DATABASE_URL` envvar) — this is used to connect to the database server with superuser (or superuser-like) privileges to drop and re-create the relevant databases (via the `reset` command directly, or via the `commit` command for the shadow database).
 It **must not** be a connection to the database in `connectionString` or `shadowConnectionString`.
 It defaults to "template1" if the key or environment variable is not set so it may result in PG connection errors if a default PG `template1` database is not available.
 - `pgSettings` — optional string-string key-value object defining settings to set in PostgreSQL when migrating.
 Useful for setting `search_path` for example.
 Beware of changing this, a full reset will use the new values which